vashu-aggarwal/BloodBankApp/README.md

 ### Live Demo

-You can access the live version of the project at the following link:
+You can access the live version of the project at the following link wait for atleast 10 sec :
 [Blood Bank Management System](https://lifesaver-n0jt.onrender.com/login)

 ---